DUNE-DAQ/daq-kube/applications/grafana/README.md

 ### kubernetes dashboards

-This folder includes a number of well regarded kubernetes dashboards that are loaded into grafana automatically for you.
+This folder includes a number of well regarded kubernetes dashboards that are loaded into grafana-main automatically for you.

 ## grafana-server-devel